 Fayette and South Fayette, West Virginia were established along the Chesapeake & Ohio Railroad (C&O) when it was completed through the New River Valley in January 1873.

-Prior to the completion of the Fayette Station Bridge, a ferry operated across the New River between 1873 and 1889.
+Across the river was South Fayette, home to local railroad operations for the Chesapeake & Ohio Railway.
+Prior to the completion of the Fayette Station Bridge, a ferry operated across the New River connecting Fayette and South Fayette between 1873 and 1889.

 - Guide sign at Fayette Station Bridge.

 - Dellamea, Chris.
 “New River Gorge.”
 COALFIELDS OF THE APPALACHIAN MOUNTAINS.
 N.p., n.d.
 Web.
 30 Sept.
 2014.
 Article.